fbpx Future students | Bachelor of Health Sciences | Queen's University Skip to main content

 Take BCHM 370, REPD 372, IDIS 373, PATH 310, and PHAR 370.
 Also take an additional 9.0 units of optional courses and 6.0 units of electives (which can include optional courses).

 If you’re planning to graduate after third year, switch into the General degree.
 Be aware that 4th year courses can be elective courses.
-If you have declared a learning track and are graduating with a general degree, make sure that you have completed the required courses for that track.
+If you have been completing a learning track and are graduating with a general degree, make sure that you have completed the required courses for that track and officially declare your learning track with the Program Office.

 Apply to graduate on SOLUS.